-Securing DevOps is a complex undertaking; DevOps tools grow and change at a fast pace.
+Securing DevOps is a complex undertaking because DevOps tools grow and change quickly.
 Containers and Kubernetes add more complexity and open up new attack vectors and security risks.
-Development and operations teams must make security an integral part of the entire application life cycle to safeguard critical IT infrastructure, protect confidential data, and keep pace with change.
+Development and operations teams must make security an integral part of the entire application lifecycle to safeguard critical IT infrastructure, protect confidential data, and keep pace with change.

-Red Hat and our security ecosystem partners created a framework that provides a solid foundation and blueprint for delivering DevSecOps solutions that are easy to deploy and easy to scale.
-The Red Hat® DevSecOps framework addresses key security requirements throughout the DevOps lifecycle as part of a comprehensive defense-in-depth security strategy.
+Red Hat and our security ecosystem partners created a framework that provides a solid foundation and blueprint for delivering DevSecOps solutions that deploy and scale more efficiently.
+The Red Hat® DevSecOps framework addresses key security requirements throughout the DevOps life cycle as part of a comprehensive defense-in-depth security strategy.
 Red Hat and our security partners help you reduce risk by simplifying DevOps security and accelerating DevSecOps adoption.

-Security partners like Anchore, Aqua, CyberArk, JFrog, GitLab, NeuVector, Palo Alto Networks, Portshift, Snyk, Splunk, Synopsys, Sysdig, Thales, Tigera, Trend Micro, and Zettaset augment native security capabilities in Red Hat’s portfolio, providing end-to-end DevSecOps solutions that improve your security posture and make the most of your Red Hat investments.
+Security partners like Anchore, Aqua, CyberArk, Lacework, NeuVector, Palo Alto Networks, Portshift, Snyk, StackRox, Synopsys, Sysdig, Thales, Tigera, Trend Micro, and Tufin augment Red Hat native security capabilities, providing end-to-end DevSecOps solutions that improve your security posture and make the most of your Red Hat investments.

 Complete framework addresses a range of security methods

-Red Hat’s DevSecOps framework identifies nine security categories and 32 methods and technologies that address the entire application life cycle.
-The framework places Red Hat’s built-in capabilities, DevOps toolchains, and security partner solutions at key integration points in the pipeline.
-You can implement some or all the methods/technologies within a category, depending on the scope of your DevOps environment and your specific requirements.
+The Red Hat DevSecOps framework identifies nine security categories and 32 methods and technologies that address the entire application life cycle.
+The framework places Red Hat built-in capabilities, DevOps toolchains, and security partner solutions at key integration points in the pipeline.
+You can implement some or all the methods and technologies within a category depending on the scope of your DevOps environment and your specific requirements.

-- Host security provides mandatory access controls with SELinux, kernel facilities for controlling system calls with seccomp (secure computing mode), and kernel features for isolating CPU, memory, and other resources with cgroups.
+- Host security: Provides mandatory access controls with SELinux, kernel facilities for controlling system calls with secure computing mode (seccomp), and kernel features for isolating CPU, memory, and other resources with CGroups.

-- Static application security testing (SAST), which analyzes code under development for vulnerabilities and quality issues.
+- Static application security testing (SAST): Analyzes code under development for vulnerabilities and quality issues.

-- Software composition analysis (SCA), which examines dependent packages included with applications, looking for known vulnerabilities and licensing issues.
+- Software composition analysis (SCA): Examines dependent packages included with applications, looking for known vulnerabilities and licensing issues.

-- Interactive application security testing (IAST) and dynamic application security testing (DAST) tools, which analyze running applications to find execution vulnerabilities.
+- Interactive application security testing (IAST) tools and dynamic application security testing (DAST) tools: Analyze running applications to find execution vulnerabilities.

 Identity and access management